 The most troublesome characteristic is the water that drips past the filter and does not extract coffee flavor.
 However, there are some techniques to reduce the impact of this bypass water.
-The most traditional use of the AeroPress coffee maker is to follow Alan Adler’s brewing method: one scoop fine ground coffee beans, water filled to the “one,” stir and immediately plunge.
+The most traditional use of the AeroPress coffee maker is to follow Alan Adler’s brewing method: one scoop medium-fine ground coffee beans, water filled to the “one,” stir and immediately plunge.
 The stirring action has two impacts on the final cup.
 The agitation essentially shakes flavor compounds out of the grounds and into the beverage.
 Stirring also creates a current that reduces the amount of water that drips out into the cup.
 With Adler’s brewing method simulating espresso, the combination of fine grounds, tight coffee:water ratio, stirring, and immediate plunge nearly eliminates the drip through concern.

 Inserting the Plunger EarlyFor a cup profile to be more similar to filter coffee, the brewing method calls for a larger ratio and medium-coarse grounds.
 This hazards more water dripping out.
 To slow the drip-through, stir while adding water then insert the plunger as soon as possible.

 When seating the plunger, do not press it straight into the brew chamber; this will push water through the filter.
 Instead, angle the plunger at a 45-degree tilt and slowly insert it while rotating to vertical.
 This lets the seal sit lower inside the brew chamber without applying any evacuating force.
 Additionally, a small lift of the plunger creates a vacuum that stops all drip-through.